rafalkaron/SSGenie/README.md

 # ModestHost
-*ModestHost enables you to quickly host files on a local web server.
+*ModestHost enables you to quickly host files on a local web server.*
 The default address of the local web server created by ModestHost `localhost:8000`.
-If the default port is already used, ModestHost uses a consecutive port number.*
+If the default port is already used, ModestHost uses consecutive port numbers to set up the server.

 ## Hosting Files on a Local Web Server
 *You can set up a local web server by running ModestHost in an appropriate directory.*